profsmith89/ctps/_sources/chap13.md

 To access the match inside a set of parentheses, you use the `group` method on the returned `re.Match` object.
 The index for the first set of parentheses is `1`, the second `2`, and so forth.
 The index `0` is special; it returns the entire match, which is all we need in this example.

-Don't worry if line 27 looks like a bunch of gobbly goop to you right now.
-It will get easier for you to read with practice.
+Don't worry if line 13 looks like a bunch of gibberish to you right now.
+It will get easier to read with practice.
 And then time will pass and you'll forget the details, but again, that's ok.
 You will remember them with a refreshing read of the documentation.

 ## A promise fulfilled